wx-chevalier/Awesome-Lists-and-CheatSheets/Frontend/Web/Browser/Browser-List.md

 - [How Web Works ![code](https://martrix-usa.oss-accelerate.aliyuncs.com/logo/code.svg)](https://github.com/vasanthk/how-web-works): What happens behind the scenes when we type www.google.com in a browser?

+- [2022-History of Web Browser Engines from 1990 until today](https://eylenburg.github.io/browser_engines.htm):The loss of browser diversity since the rise of Chromium has been greatly lamented.
+Below you can find a graph that shows the historical and present browser engines (not browsers, but the HTML rendering engines), as well as from when to when they were developed.
+For the bigger engines, the market share is indicated by a coloured shape (see legend).

 # Browser Feature Detection | 浏览器特征检测

 - [天猫双 11 前端分享系列(七)：如何精确识别终端](https://github.com/tmallfe/tmallfe.github.io/issues/32)